freshy969/SuperDev/README.md

 ### Troubleshooting
-* I Am Working At Least 12Hrs A Day On This, So Bug Reports Are Most Welcome.
+* Bug Reports Are Most Welcome.
 * If It's Not Working On A Site, Try Turning It Off And/Or Refreshing The Page.
 * If It's Still Not Working, Uninstall and Reinstall The Extension.
 * Make Sure You're Running The Latest Version of SuperDev + The Browser.